 “Moderation is the key”

-I’ve been lurking in the various “preparedness” forums for over 13 years, and have seen enough to know that some who dwell there have stopped living life almost completely, and are forever just waiting for the next perceived ‘imminent’ danger to happen.
-They seem to be preparing to stay alive in a perceived post-apocalyptical world at the expense of living their lives out here in the ‘actual’ world.
+I’ve been ‘lurking’ in the various preparedness forums for over 14 years, and have seen enough to know that some who dwell there have stopped living life almost completely, and are forever just waiting for the next perceived ‘imminent’ disaster to happen.
+Many seem to be preparing to stay alive in a perceived post-apocalyptical world at the expense of living their lives out here in the actual world.

 If you have intentions to embrace the concept of preparedness in a practical way, which I really encourage everyone to do, then finding a balance between your preparedness mind set, and continuing to live and enjoy life as normal is absolutely crucial..
 Never allow prepping to cost you your sense of reality.

 “Work from your own rules”

 If you have pre-determined that you ultimately want to have 3 months worth of food supplies, then stick with that number.
-Once you have 3 months supply, allow yourself to sit back, relax, and enjoying the peace of mind that your new safety buffer brings, and be very wary of the creeping thought patterns that may start nudging your inner thoughts to increase the supplies you have to six months or a year - those are the seeds of the thoughts that can get you into trouble if you don’t interact with them wisely.
+Once you have 3 months supply, allow yourself to sit back, relax, and enjoying the peace of mind that your new safety-buffer has brought you, and be very wary of the creeping thought patterns that may start nudging at you to increase the supplies you have to six months or a year - those are the seeds of thought that can get you into trouble if you don’t interact with them wisely.

 So, you want to get into preparedness?